-If you don’t have the knowledge or the specialized writers to create a case study, do not despair – we will tell you everything you need to know, from tips to improve your sentences to the best method of supporting your findings.
+If you don’t have the knowledge or the specialized writers to create a case study, do not despair – we will tell you everything you need to know, from tips to improve your writing to the best method of supporting your findings.

-Step 1 – Determine your Objectives
+Step 1 – Determine Your Objectives

-If you don’t know how to kick-off, a case study template might be a good starting point.
+If you don’t know how to kick off, a case study template might be a good starting point.
 Remember that telling a story is not an easy job, so be sure to be one step ahead before starting.

 So, what is your ultimate goal?
 What do you want to prove with this specific case study?

 All the details related to your objectives will tell the clients what they will achieve by the end of the study.